-- (a) The Union and the Employer agree that First Aid Regulations made pursuant to the Workers' Compensation Act shall be fully complied with. - (b) Where the Employer requires an employee to perform first aid duties in addition to the normal requirements of the job, the cost of obtaining and renewing the Industrial First Aid Certificate shall be borne by the Employer, and leave to take the necessary courses shall be granted with pay. - (c) Effective the first of the month following the signing of this Agreement an additional payment shall be granted to employee on the basis of the type of Industrial First Aid Certificate they are required to possess under this clause, as follows: - Occupational First Aid Certificate, Class 3 \$44.00 biweekly - Occupational First Aid Certificate, Class 2 \$32.00 biweekly - Occupational First Aid Certificate, Class 1 \$30.00 biweekly
+- (a) The Union and the Employer agree that First Aid Regulations made pursuant to the Workers Compensation Act shall be fully complied with. - (b) Where the Employer requires an employee to perform first aid duties in addition to the normal requirements of the job, the cost of obtaining and renewing the Occupational First Aid Certificate shall be borne by the Employer, and leave to take the necessary courses shall be granted with pay. - (c) An additional payment shall be granted to employee on the basis of the type of Occupational First Aid Certificate they are required to possess under this clause, as follows: - Occupational First Aid Certificate, Class 3 \$44.00 biweekly - Occupational First Aid Certificate, Class 2 \$35.00 biweekly - Occupational First Aid Certificate, Class 1 \$30.00 biweekly